UV Protection Contact Lenses

 Class 1 UV-Blocking Lenses

 Class 1 UV-blocking lenses block a higher level of UVA and UVB rays than Class 2 lenses.
-ACUVUE OASYS MAX 1-Day and ACUVUE OASYS 1-Day with Hydraluxe are examples often compared by wearers who want daily lenses with strong UV protection claims.
+ACUVUE OASYS MAX 1-Day and ACUVUE OASYS 1-Day with Hydraluxe are examples often compared by wearers who want daily disposable lenses with strong UV protection claims.

 Class 2 UV-Blocking Lenses